Apply now and save $75! App fee waived for ALL Spring II applicants!

 Knowing how to listen is an essential communication skill.
 However, it involves much more than “hearing.”
 For English language learners, active listening is a valuable strategy for improving understanding.

-• Pre-teach vocabulary, including idioms and phrasal verbs students may not know.
+• Pre-teach vocabulary, including idioms and phrasal verbs students may not know

-• Keep the focus on listening by having students listen the first time without subtitles or a transcript.
+• Keep the focus on listening by having students listen the first time without subtitles or a transcript

-Learn more about Eastern Washington University’s M.Ed. – English Language Learners online program.
+Learn more about Eastern Washington University’s online M.Ed. – English Language Learners program.

 Related Articles